Adaptive Neyman Allocation: Multi-Stage Adaptive Neyman Allocation

 The multi-stage adaptive Neyman allocation algorithm uses the following sample variance estimators at the end of each stage.
-Recall that $(T_m(1), T_m(0))$ stand for the numbers of treated and control subjects in stage $m$, respectively, and that $T_m = T_m(1) + T_m(0)$ stands for the total number of subjects in stage $m$.
+Recall that $(T_m(1), T_m(0))$ stand for the numbers of treated and control units in stage $m$, respectively, and that $T_m = T_m(1) + T_m(0)$ stands for the total number of units in stage $m$.
 At the end of stage $m$, define the following sample variance estimators,